sourcegraph/sourcegraph-public-snapshot/doc/user/campaigns/managing_access.md

 ## Disabling campaigns

-A site admin can disable campaigns for other site admins and users by setting the [site configuration](../../admin/config/site_config.md) property `"campaigns.enabled"` to `false`.
+A site admin can disable campaigns for the entire site by setting the [site configuration](../../admin/config/site_config.md) property `"campaigns.enabled"` to `false`.